 Consultation and feedback processes will include community information sessions, business and stakeholder briefings, formal feedback via the project websites or feedback forms, project and consultation factsheets and other communications, project email for registrations and 1800 number for inquiries.

-Consultation is underway and will continue until early April 2017.
+Consultation is underway and will continue until 5 pm on 7 April 2017.
 If you would like to be involved in this community consultation, please:

 - Complete the online survey